ArnaudJunior/ArnaudJunior/README.md

 💬 Ask me about **Flutter, React, Laravel, Spring Boot, Odoo... or anything [here](https://www.wolle-jr.com/)**

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact **Remember the terrifying screeches of the Nazgûl?
+Those bone-chilling sounds were actually made by scraping a plastic salad bowl with a fork.
+Turns out, even the forces of darkness can be summoned... from your kitchen**

  </div>